dc-js/dc.graph.js/docs/api-latest.md

 (https://github.com/tgdwyer/WebCola/issues/118)).
 This flag can be set true to construct a new cola layout object on each redraw.
 However, layout seems to be more stable if this is set false, so hopefully this will be fixed soon.

+#### .layoutUnchanged([boolean])
+Whether to perform layout when the data is unchanged from the last redraw.
+Default: false

+#### .relayout()
+When `layoutUnchanged` is false, call this when changing a parameter in order to force layout to happen again.
+(Yes, probably should not be necessary.)

+#### .induceNodes([boolean])
+By default, all nodes are included, and edges are only included if both end-nodes are visible.
+If `.induceNodes` is set, then only nodes which have at least one edge will be shown.

 #### .modLayout([function])
 If it is desired to modify the cola layout object after it is created, this function can be called to add